10 min read

 Personalized videos have around 16x higher click-to-open rate and around 4.5x increase in unique click-throughs.

 Marketers can see an exponential increase in acquisition and conversion through personalized video marketing.
-When done well, it can help you achieve elevated brand awareness, acquire new customers, and build a long-lasting relationship with your customers.
+Furthermore, it can help you achieve elevated brand awareness, acquire new customers, and build a long-lasting relationship with your customers.
 While this video content type is like a swiss knife, marketers often find it challenging to wield it.

 According to Rapt Media, 83% of marketers say that creating personalized content is their biggest challenge.
 Translating that to videos, the #1 hurdle in the path to personalized videos is the absence of a tool that churns out videos at scale without breaking the bank or compromising on quality.